 Most people are familiar with heartburn and the discomfort it brings.
-But they may not be aware that it can be a sign of gastroesophageal reflux disease (GORD), a condition that can potentially lead to oesophageal cancer.
-GORD develops when stomach acid that digests food washes up into the oesophagus.
+But they may not be aware that it can be a sign of gastroesophageal reflux disease (GERD), a condition that can potentially lead to oesophageal cancer.
+GERD develops when stomach acid that digests food washes up into the oesophagus.

-After someone has had GORD for many years, it can advance to a condition called Barrett’s Oesophagus.
-Oesophageal cells that have been bathed in acid for a long time begin to thicken as a defense mechanism to withstand the acid.
+After someone has had GERD for many years, it can advance to a condition called Barrett’s oesophagus. oesophageal cells that have been bathed in acid for a long time begin to thicken as a defense mechanism to withstand the acid.

 “The oesophagus wants to protect itself, so the cells in the lining begin to change,” says Memorial Sloan Kettering thoracic surgeon Daniela Molena.
 “The normal tissue lining the oesophagus begins resembling the lining of the stomach or intestine.”